Mobius-code/mobius-code.github.io/index.md

 **_We love UNIX, Linux, BSD!_**

+Please check out this Introduction to Programming With Go [Tutorial](https://go_tutorial/start.md) that I wrote!

 > "If it can't be coded in C, you don't need it."
 > -Some old-school UNIX programmer